 1 Scholarships & Grants

 Scholarships and grants are essentially free money that do not need to be repaid.
 Although applying can be time-consuming, you should submit as many applications for scholarships and grants as you can, provided you meet the necessary criteria.
-For a list of top scholarship opportunities for medical and health students, check out our scholarships guide.
+For a list of top scholarship opportunities you may be eligible for as an MSW student, check out our list of scholarships for social work students.

 Student loans are another popular choice for students who need money for school.
 Loans, however, need to be repaid with interest.
 Federal loan programs typically offer students better deals and interest rates than private loans.
 Take a look at our student loan guide for more information on loan applications, refinancing, and repayment.